-80. Under the 183-day test, you are a resident if you have been present in Australia for 183 days or more in an income year44, unless the Commissioner is satisfied that both:

-- your usual place of abode is overseas, and - you do not have an intention to take up residency in Australia.

-81. The proviso to the 183-day test reveals the purpose of this residency test.
+- 83. Under the 183-day test, you are a resident if you have been present in Australia for 183 days or more in an income year51, unless the Commissioner is satisfied that both: - your usual place of abode is overseas, and - you do not have an intention to take up residency in Australia. - 84.
+The proviso to the 183-day test reveals the purpose of this residency test.
 That purpose is to allow a certain length of presence to be relied upon to establish residency unless you are properly regarded as a visitor.
-A person on an extended holiday would be such a visitor and not treated as a resident.

-82. While this is a separate test to the ordinary concepts test, it is often the case that if you are not residing in Australia under ordinary concepts, your usual place of abode will be outside Australia.
+A person on an extended holiday would ordinarily be regarded as such a visitor and not treated as a resident. - 85.
+While this is a separate test to the ordinary concepts test, it is often the case that if you are not residing in Australia under ordinary concepts, your usual place of abode will be outside Australia.